 Danielle Spencer is an Australian singer-songwriter and film and television actor.
 Danielle released her critically acclaimed debut album ‘White Monkey’ through EMI Music Australia in 2001, and in 2010, released her second album, ‘Calling All Magicians’, in the UK and Australia.
 Danielle has recently appeared on ‘Dancing with the Stars’ on the Seven Network, representing the ACMF.
 The daughter of ACMF founder and CEO Don Spencer, Danielle is passionately committed to the value and development of children’s music education.

 Michael Carmody is employed at Morgan Stanley and has more than 20 years’ experience working in the Australian equities market.
 During his professional career, he has worked in numerous roles within Investment Banking.
-Michael has been actively involved within the not for profit sector, including as a past board member of the Sydney Cochlear Implant Centre (now a division of RIDBC).
+Michael has been actively involved within the not for profit sector, including as an indigenous student mentor and community homeless kitchen volunteer.
 He is passionate about making a contribution to the community and is committed to delivering the benefits of an integrated music program for disadvantaged children.

 Louise Pocock is the Deputy Executive Director of the AICD Governance Leadership Centre, Australia’s leading think-tank on corporate governance.
 She is a Director of the Future Business Council Ltd, which represents the next generation of business in Australia.
 Louise has 15 years’ experience in corporate law, governance and policy, including as a lawyer at Herbert Smith Freehills, specialising in dispute resolution.
 Louise writes children’s poetry and is a former music teacher.
 She is passionate about the benefits of music and creativity for children’s well-being.